 Flagpoles naturally look good on hills and rises.
 Placement in these areas also tends to increase the apparent height of your pole.
 Flagpoles are best placed in open areas where there is a good chance of a breeze blowing through.
 Obviously, if you place your pole too close to a stand of trees or too close to a large building or cluster of buildings, then there is going to be very little air flow and you won’t get to see your flag flying very often.
 Related to this is choosing a flag pole height (If your budget and local regulations will allow it, see step 2, below.) that is taller than your building.
 This insures that any wind will be able to reach your flag and provide you with a patriotic and inspiring display on many days of the year.

-You don’t want to place your pole so close to a building that the flag will hit the building either when it is flying or when you are raising and lowering it.
+You don’t want to place your heavy-duty commercial flagpole too close to a building—the flag should not hit the building when it is flying or you’re raising and lowering it.
 Hitting concrete or brick repeatedly will destroy a flag in short order.
 The same consideration goes with placement too close to trees.
 We’ve seen poles placed near trees in the winter time when there were no leaves, only to find that in the summer when the trees are full of leaves and the branches are growing that they begin to encroach on the flag and pole.
 In general, you should place your pole at least as far from any potential obstruction as the length of the largest flag you intend to fly, plus 20 feet.
 That will make sure that your flag has excellent clearance in all wind directions.

 One of your main considerations is going to be deciding what size flag pole to buy.
 This is one of those areas in life where size does matter - the bigger the pole, the bigger the flag, the bigger impact.
 But, of course, choosing the proper pole height isn’t as easy as deciding, “Hey, I want one that's 80 feet tall!”
 As with everything, there are limiting factors.
 The most important of these are usually a) municipal regulations, and b) your budget.